xkmaxidian/GEASO/README.md

 2. The tutorial for slice stitch (with partial overlap) is accessible from : https://github.com/xkmaxidian/GEASO/blob/master/Tutorials/stitch_partial_overlap.ipynb

+3. The tutorial for stitching DLPFC slices (with partial overlap) is accessible from: https://github.com/xkmaxidian/GEASO/blob/master/Tutorials/DLPFC_Stitch.ipynb

-3. The tutorial for slice-to-volume 3D reconstruction is accessible from: https://github.com/xkmaxidian/GEASO/blob/master/Tutorials/OpenST_3D_Rec.ipynb
+4. The tutorial for slice-to-volume 3D reconstruction is accessible from: https://github.com/xkmaxidian/GEASO/blob/master/Tutorials/OpenST_3D_Rec.ipynb

 #### Compared slice-to-volume algorithms